-Agreed to a seven-year, $49 million contract with the Predators in November of 2011.
+Signed a seven-year, $49 million contract with the Predators in November 2011.

 Rinne gave up four goals on 32 shots in Saturday's series-ending Game 6 loss to the Blackhawks.

 To instantly reveal our fantasy analysis of every player – including Pekka Rinne – simply subscribe now.

 |2014-15 Proj||31||NHL||NSH||56||Subscribe now to see our 2014-15 projections for Pekka Rinne|